 - Experts in the psychology of adolescent girls and women.

 - Sensitive to the biological, social and cultural contexts of women's lives.

 - Dedicated to restoring a sense of meaningful well-being in every patient.

-At The Renfrew Center treats adolescent girls, women, transgender and non-binary gender at all levels of care.
+The Renfrew Center treats adolescent girls, women, transgender and non-binary gender at all levels of care.
 Patients are matched to the appropriate level of care, at which they are able to safely and effectively engage in a treatment process designed to affect a full and lasting recovery.